-This section of the Rainier Economic Development (REDCO's) annual financial report presents our discussion and analysis of the REDCO's financial performance during the fiscal year ended Jun 30, 2013.
-Please read it in conjunction with the REDCO's financial statements and notes, which follow this section.
+This section of the Rainier Economic Development (REDCO's) annual financial report presents our discussion and analysis of the REDCO's financial performance during the fiscal year ended June 30, 2014.
+Please read it in conjunction with REDCO's financial statements and notes, which follow this section.